Your guide to shopping local in Tampa Bay

 🔮 The spiritual one: A private tarot reading or crystal jewelry from Cosmic Eye Creations or a Tree of Life pendant from PhoenixFire Designs.

-🌶 The spicy one: Hot sauce and spices from Jay's Spice Palette and The Saucy Queen.
+🧑🍳 The family chef: Hot sauce and spices from Jay's Spice Palette and The Saucy Queen, vinegars and oils from Kalamazoo Olive Co. and The Columbia Restaurant cookbook.

 🧼 The one who loves to be pampered: Artisan-crafted coconut milk soap from Island Thyme Soap Company.